fminarini/green_monitoring/README.md

 sudo ldconfig
 ```

-## M.W.E. ##

-A small program `mwe.cpp` has been uploaded in this repo to show a minimal working example of the library.
-The user can adopt it "as is" or customize its few parameters.
-Each function will be documented in an external Doc page.

 ## Bibliography ##

 [1] Jones, N. "How to stop data centres from gobbling up the world's electricity", Nature, 2018.